ASUS unveils ZenBook lineup with 11th-Gen Intel Tiger Lake processors (Updated)

 Intel has announced their new 11th Generation Tiger Lake processors, the chipmaker’s newest processors designed specifically for use in notebooks, earlier today.
 Also noteworthy is Intel rebadging its “Project Athena” initiative for next-gen notebook designs as “Intel Evo”.
 While Intel has already mentioned brands such as Acer, Dell and HP will be releasing their notebooks later this year, ASUS was eager to show off their own contributions with their ZenBook series.

-Now, it’s important to note that not all notebooks powered by a 11th-Gen Tiger Lake is certified and labelled as an Intel Evo notebook.
+Now, it’s important to note that not all notebooks powered by a 11th-Gen Core processor (Tiger Lake) is certified and labelled as an Intel Evo notebook.
 There are certain requirements to be met, which you can read about here.
 To that end, ASUS has announced five notebooks but only one is verified as an Intel Evo platform notebook design.
 Fair warning; the model names can get a little muddly together.

 ASUS ZenBook Flip S (UX371)